Reps Theatre: Today

 However, the theatre still manages to produce about six or seven plays per year and has absolutely no plans of slowing down.

-The theatre has always been a cultural mixing pot for Zimbabweans and visitors alike and a number of Reps members have gone on to find fame and hopefully fortune overseas.
+The theater has always been a cultural melting pot for Zimbabweans and visitors alike, and a number of Reps members have gone on to find fame and fortune abroad.

 Repteens

 Repteens was founded in August 1960 as the 'young people's company' at Reps Theatre.
 Repteens was given the objective of training young people in the Art of Theatre.
 It is open to people aged between 13 and 19 years and is run by an experienced theatre director/teacher.
 Its members are often recruited for use in Reps' major productions and the company will occasionally put on its own productions.

 Many former members of Repteens have pursued a career in theatre – the most notable is the famed Over the Edge Company, which has won great recognition and awards for its productions in London and Edinburgh.